 - multimedia programming

-- software engineering (designing, building, developing, testing)
+- software engineering (designing, building, developing and testing)

 - systems/network management